ospalh/anki-addons/_posts/2015-10-16-Local_CSS_and_DIY_night_mode.md

+---
 title: Local CSS and DIY night mode
 subtitle: Adapt card styles to time and place
 main_file: local_css_and_diy_night_mode.py
 status: working
 layout: addon
-date: 2015-10-16
+permalink: Local_CSS_and_DIY_night_mode.html
 status_color: green
 status_text_color: white
+abstract: >
-abstract: "Add styling from a local CSS file.
-With this, the card style can be adapted to time (night colors) and place (small fonts on small screens, big fonts on big screens, ...).
-Also add classes for a DIY night mode."
+  Add styling from a local CSS file.
+With this, the card style can be adapted to time (night colors) and place (small fonts on small screens, big fonts on big screens, …).
+Also add classes for a DIY night mode.
 first_image: three_styles.png
 first_caption: "The same card with different styles"
+first_alt: >
-first_alt: "An Anki review window, split and showing different fonts and color schemes in different parts."
+  An Anki review window, split and showing different fonts and color schemes in different parts."
 ankiweb_id: 2587372325
+---
 This loads the local CSS file `user_style.css` and adds the style to the CSS set in the card templates.

 It also adds a few classes to the cards.

-With this, the look of the cards can be adapted to the time of day (night colors) and place (small fonts on small screens, big fonts on big screens, ...)
+With this, the look of the cards can be adapted to the time of day (night colors) and place (small fonts on small screens, big fonts on big screens, …)

 ## Set-up